statisticsnorway/microdata-validator/docs/README.md

 ### UNIT TYPES
-* **PERSON**: Representation of a person in the microdata platform.
+* **PERSON**: Representation of a person in the microdata.no platform.
 Columns with this unit type should contain FNR.
-* **FAMILIE**: Representation of a family in the microdata platform.
+* **FAMILIE**: Representation of a family in the microdata.no platform.
 Columns with this unit type should contain FNR.
-* **FORETAK**: Representation of a foretak in the microdata platform.
+* **FORETAK**: Representation of a foretak in the microdata.no platform.
 Columns with this unit type should contain ORGNR.
-* **VIRKSOMHET**: Representation of a virksomhet in the microdata platform.
+* **VIRKSOMHET**: Representation of a virksomhet in the microdata.no platform.
 Columns with this unit type should contain ORGNR.
-* **HUSHOLDNING**: Representation of a husholdning in the microdata platform.
+* **HUSHOLDNING**: Representation of a husholdning in the microdata.no platform.
 Columns with this unit type should contain FNR.
-* **JOBB**: Representation of a job in the microdata platform.
+* **JOBB**: Representation of a job in the microdata.no platform.
 Columns with this unit type should contain FNR_ORGNR.
 FNR belongs to the employee and ORGNR belongs to the employer.
-* **KOMMUNE**: Representation of a kommune in the microdata platform.
+* **KOMMUNE**: Representation of a kommune in the microdata.no platform.
 Columns with this unit type should contain a valid kommune number.
-* **KURS**: Representation of a course in the microdata platform.
+* **KURS**: Representation of a course in the microdata.no platform.
 Columns with this unit type should contain FNR_KURSID.
 Where FNR belongs to the participant and KURSID is the NUDB course id.
-* **KJORETOY**: Representation of a vehicle in the microdata platform.
+* **KJORETOY**: Representation of a vehicle in the microdata.no platform.
 Columns with this unit type should contain FNR_REGNR.
 Where FNR is the owner of the vehicle, and REGNR is the registration number for the vehicle.

 ## VALIDATION